-For Empyrean readers, Iron Flame re-readers, and anyone who's already on their second copy of Onyx Storm.
-Dragon bookmarks drawn for the series over the past year or so in a small studio in Sweden, all in 2D-art silhouette and sized to slip flat into a paperback without bending the spine.
+For Empyrean readers, Iron Flame re-readers, and anyone already on their second copy of Onyx Storm.
+These are the dragon bookmarks I've drawn for the series over the past year, all in 2D-art silhouette and sized to slip flat into a paperback without bending the spine.

-The brief I keep coming back to for this series: gold dragons on a deep-black night sky, sometimes a crescent moon, always stars.
+The brief I keep coming back to: gold dragons on a deep-black night sky, sometimes a crescent moon, always stars.
 It's the aesthetic that fits.

 Fourth Wing Dragon Bookmark